Last updated March 16th, 2023.

 The real estate business operates through various segments, including housing properties, office and commercial real estate, investment management, property brokerage, and facility management.

-Given its relations with the Nomura bank, Nomura Real Estate has broader financial capabilities than is typical for a property developer.
-Hence it offers a range of private placement funds, asset management, and real estate securitized products.
+Given its relations with the Nomura Bank, Nomura Real Estate has broader financial capabilities than is typical for a property developer.
+Hence, it offers a range of private placement funds, asset management, and securitized real estate products.

 Ticker Symbol: TYO: 3231